Hoefler & Co.: Notable uses

 The Gotham typeface became famous during 2008, when it was chosen for the identity of Barack Obama during his campaign for the presidency.
-The Ringside typeface was used in the Elizabeth Warren 2020 presidential campaign and the Mercury and Decimal typefaces were used in the Joe Biden 2020 presidential campaign as well as during the Presidency of Joe Biden (2020-).
+The Ringside typeface was used in the Elizabeth Warren 2020 presidential campaign and the Mercury and Decimal typefaces were used in the Joe Biden 2020 presidential campaign as well as during the Presidency of Joe Biden (2020-2025).
+Ideal Sans was chosen for the identity system of the New Zealand Government in 2021.

 H&Co typefaces associated with cultural institutions include Knockout (for The Public Theatre), Ideal Sans (The Art Institute of Chicago), Verlag (The Guggenheim Museum) and Whitney (The Whitney Museum).
 H&Co's Ringside typeface is the official typeface of The Office of Barack and Michelle Obama.

 Awards

 Jonathan Hoefler was the recipient of the 2002 Prix Charles Peignot, awarded by the Association Typographique Internationale (ATypI) for outstanding contributions to typeface design.
 In 2009, the company became the first typeface designers to be recognized by the National Design Awards.